Running Newton Coupling, Scale Identification and Black Hole Thermodynamics

 The first term is the classic result of the area divided by $4G_0$, and the logarithmic corrections are the terms obtained as quantum corrections~\cite{Kaul:2000kf} and our result is again reasonable for the quantum case.
+Similar result is also obtained in loop quantum gravity~\cite{Meissner:2004ju}.
 We would like to emphasize that our above quantum corrected entropy satisfies the desired first law of the form (\ref{firstlaw}), without the need to modify the definition of the temperature, that is, the one given by the surface gravity.

 The above relations are valid only at the horizon.
 However, considering the geometrical nature of the area, it would be natural to extend the relation away from the horizon and make our scale identification in terms only of the surface area $x$ at fixed radius $r$, at least, in a neighborhood of the (outer) horizon.